-- If first checkbox is On, then all users in the site can create groups (top level).
-Any user who has admin/instructor role in any group can create sub-group inside it.
-This policy works, except when you want to restrict the number of top level groups in the site
+- If the first checkbox is selected, then all users in the site can create groups (top-level).
+Any user who has the admin or instructor role in any group can create a sub-group inside it.
+This policy works except when you want to restrict the number of top-level groups in the site

-- By keeping first checkbox Off and turning on the Second checkbox, you can control the top level groups creation permission (only site admins can create top level groups).
-After that anyone who is admin or instructor in any group, can create sub-groups within it
+- By keeping the first checkbox unselected and turning on the second checkbox, you can control the top-level group's creation permission (only site admins can create top-level groups).
+After that, anyone who is an admin or instructor in any group can create sub-groups within it

 Allowing sub-group creation by learners in groups

-- In each group's options, a permission checkbox can be enabled to allow learners, to create their own sub-groups.
-For this to work, one of the checkbox discussed above must be turned on.
+- In each group's options, a permission checkbox can be enabled to allow learners to create their own sub-groups.
+For this to work properly, one of the checkboxes discussed above must be enabled.